WSU-kduncan/cs3900-workoutplan/BR-InterviewQuestions.md

 3. What is your most memorable run?
     * Follow up is: Do you have data stored about this run somewhere?
 If so, where?

+Interview Question Results: About a month ago, he went on a run.
+He views time, distance, and pace.
+He has an application that has a server that saves everthing.
+He keeps track of his runs on the Under Amrour MapMyRun app.
+He is in ROTC, and his most memorable run was a memorial run he did in training.
+They were not allowed to have their phones or any electronics because the run had a deeper purpose.

 ## Conor